syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Editing.md

 ### Cancel editing

 You can call the [SfDatagrid.CancelEdit](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~CancelEdit.html) method to programmatically cancel the editing.
-A cell that is currently in edit mode exits the edit mode without committing the edited value in the underlying collection when this method is called.
-The below code example shows how to cancel the editing programmatically.
+A cell that is currently in edit mode exits without committing the edited value in the underlying collection when this method is called.
+The following code example shows how to cancel the editing programmatically.

 {% highlight c# %}
 this.dataGrid.CancelEdit();